-We are Honored & Inspired to Feature Darcy Hawkins
+We are Honored & Inspired to Have Featured Darcy Hawkins

 An Advocate to build awareness of Huntington's Disease, while inspiring HOPE, Darcy has found her purpose in life.